-- 3.10 If there is a need to discuss, show or exchange BT Information using a collaboration platform (e.g. Teams) - Ensure only individuals who have a need to know the information are present. - If there is an external contractor involved, they must have either a signed contract with the 3rd Party or have an NDA in place prior to discussions starting. - 3rd Party must verify who is on the conference before starting. - 3.11 If there is a need to discuss BT Information with someone face to face, on a mobile phone or standard telephone line. - Conversations must not be held or overheard by anyone who does not have a need to know. - If the conversation is required with an external contractor, they must have a signed contract with 3rd Party, or an NDA must be in place prior to discussions starting. - Confidential or Highly Confidential information must not be left on voice mail services.
+- 3.9 If there is a need to discuss, show or exchange BT Information using a collaboration platform e.g., Teams - Ensure only individuals who have a need to know the information are present. - If there is a third party or external contractor involved, they must have either a signed contract with you or have an NDA in place prior to discussions starting. - You must verify who is on the conference before starting. - 3.10 If there is a need to discuss BT Information with someone face to face, on a mobile phone or standard telephone line. - Conversations must not be held or overheard by anyone who does not have a need to know - If the conversation is required with a third party or external contractor, they must have a signed contract with you, or an NDA must be in place prior to discussions starting. - Confidential or highly confidential information must not be left on voice mail services.